 A wholesaler is only as good as the deal he can present.
 This means finding motivated sellers who are willing to sell a property for less than current market value for any reason.

-Three ways wholesalers can find motivated sellers in San Antonio include targeting very specific avenues, casting a wide net or something in between.
+Three ways wholesalers can find motivated sellers in Nationwide include targeting very specific avenues, casting a wide net or something in between.
 Regardless of the method, it is important to find properties with the potential for an investor to make a solid profit.
 Here are three ways to find motivated sellers.

 Public records are filled with useful information that wholesalers love.
 One very good public resource is the county tax assessor’s office.
 Look for properties where owners are delinquent on taxes.
 The county often holds tax lien auctions and has other records.
 It’s worth a drive to the assessor’s office to understand how the information is funneled through the system so you can best use your time.
 Those who are delinquent on property taxes may have other financial issues and be willing to negotiate a sale.

 Another public record of great use to wholesalers is eviction notice records.
 County court houses have a list of current evictions on file.
 By contacting owners, you may find an owner who no longer wants to deal with tenants or an investment property at all.

 While at the courthouse, look at probate listing.
 Here is where beneficiaries may need to sell quickly to pay debt or taxes on an estate of a deceased loved one.
 These people have a reason to sell and move quickly.
 This creates an opportunity for you as the wholesaler.

 Do market research and find a neighborhood or two that you feel has the potential for profits and great deals.
 Driving around, look for properties that you think need some work.
 Maybe the weeds are overgrown and the roof needs attention.
 Perhaps there are windows broken and not repaired.